 - Fertility drugs and other medications

 - Gender selection

-The number of IVF cycles needed to get pregnant and bring home a baby is the bigger, most difficult to project, and scariest IVF cost breakdown.
+The number of cycles needed to get pregnant and bring home a baby is the bigger, most difficult to project, and scariest IVF spending breakdown.
 Some lucky couples conceive on their first cycle, while others perform multiple cycles and walk away with nothing to show for their efforts.

-Projecting your success rates is crucial when budgeting for IVF expenses.
-How can you project the total costs without a sense for the number of cycles needed to get pregnant?
+Projecting your success rates is crucial when budgeting for IVF spending.
+How can you project the total expenditure without a sense for the number of cycles needed to get pregnant?
 Be realistic about your odds, and plan accordingly.

-Intracytoplasmic sperm injection can add to total costs when couples are facing male factor infertility.
+Intracytoplasmic sperm injection can add to total spending when couples are facing male factor infertility.
 These additional expenses are rather small in comparison to the total tab for a single IVF cycle.
-The improved odds of success generated by making the additional payments can reduce overall spending.
+However, the improved odds of success can reduce overall spending.

 Cost of IVF with and without Insurance

-The best way to keep your cost of IVF manageable is to have somebody else pay for it – your employer’s group health insurance plan.
+The best way to keep your cost of In Vitro Fertilization manageable is to have somebody else pay for it – your employer’s group health insurance plan.
 These plans are very difficult to find, but every couple should start by understanding how state infertility insurance laws work to see if they can get coverage.
 Take these three steps first:

 - Determine what state the employer for both spouses are headquartered

 - Research the laws in the these states